laravel/docs/context.md

 ```

 > [!NOTE]
-> You should not use the `Context` facade within the callback, as that will change the Context of the current process.
+> You should not use the `Context` facade within the `dehydrating` callback, as that will change the context of the current process.
 Ensure you only make changes to the repository passed to the callback.

 <a name="hydrating"></a>
 ### Hydrating

-Whenever a queued job begins executing on the queue, any Context that was shared with the job will be "hydrated" back into Context.
-The `Context::hydrating` hook allows you to intercept the hydration process when needed.
+Whenever a queued job begins executing on the queue, any context that was shared with the job will be "hydrated" back into the current context.
+The `Context::hydrating` method allows you to register a closure that will be invoked during the hydration process.

-Typically, you register a callback within the `boot` method of your application's `AppServiceProvider` class:
+Typically, you should register `hydrating` callbacks within the `boot` method of your application's `AppServiceProvider` class:

 ```php
 use Illuminate\Log\Context\Repository;